devyendarm/openKPIs-App-dev/openkpis-next/docs/ANALYZE_EMAIL_USED.md

 ## Summary

 **Based on your data:**
-- ✅ Token is valid: `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`
+- ✅ Token is valid (present in cookie and user_metadata)
 - ✅ Username is valid: `devyendar-maganti`
 - ✅ Email is verified in Supabase: `devyendar.maganti@gmail.com`